 How to get involved

-The Continuum has a Planning Group meeting at 100 Cambridge Street, Boston MA at 10:00 a.m. on the first Wednesday of each month.
+The Continuum has a general membership meeting at 100 Cambridge Street, Boston MA at 10:00 a.m. on the first Wednesday of each month.
 We also have committees that work to address the unique issues that face homeless veterans, and youth, as well as committees that focus on project review, homeless management information systems (HMIS,) and coordinated entry.
 Participation from a broad spectrum of stakeholders is encouraged.
 For agendas or more information about any of the meetings, or to arrange for clearance with the building security, please contact us by phone at 617-573-1339.

 For further information